 Avoid the below mistakes:

 - Don’t forget to use the right context.
-Remember each question will have a different context mentioned on the top question window.
-You just need to copy/paste before doing anything related to that question.
+Remember, each question will have a different context mentioned on the top question window.
+You need to copy/paste before doing anything related to that question.

 - Don’t open any link given on kubernetes.io without knowing the destination URL.
 Remember, You are allowed to open only the below links:

-After the examination do some rest and controls your excitement as the result will take 24-36 hours to arrive in your email inbox.
-At this time you may have a good idea whether you will pass or fail base on your performance in the exam, Hopefully, with the proper preparation you will crack the CKA exam, but still, if you can’t make it for the first attempt, the good thing is Linux Foundation gives you a free retake.
+After the examination, do some rest and control your excitement because the result will take 24-36 hours to arrive in your email inbox.
+At this time, you may have a good idea of whether you will pass or fail based on your performance in the exam.
+Hopefully, with the proper preparation, you will crack the CKA exam, but still, if you can’t make it for the first attempt, the good thing is Linux Foundation gives you a free retake.

-CKA is really a tough exam but with a proper strategy, consistent study and practice you can pass it.
-It might take some of your family time but as a reward makes you feel very confident about this cutting edge technology.
+CKA is really a tough exam, but with a proper strategy, consistent study, and practice, you can pass it.
+It might take some of your family’s time, but as a reward, it makes you feel very confident about this cutting-edge technology.